 My mother fell in love with the Chris Craft Holiday after she saw them floating outside the Buckingham Fountain at the World's Fair in Chicago.
 When this boat was listed for sale, my mother bought it on the spot.
 It was one of her prized possessions, but it needed repair after sitting for years in a barn.
 Over the next few years, the boat, it's systems, and engine went through a full restoration.
 After several light boating season on Lake Michigan, the boat was once again removed and sent back for further restoration.
 Sadly, during this time, my mother passed away and Dad stored the boat.
 Although the boat has not been in the water for a few years, Dad has decided he is ready to part with it.
 The boat has a traditional bottom that will require soaking but recently had a new interior upholstery package installed.

 18 Feet 1958 (Sep 1957) Chris Craft Sea Skiff

-Beautiful, classic and fun vintage Chris-Craft in very practical, trailerable size.
+Beautiful, classic and fun vintage Chris-Craft in the very practical, trailerable 18-foot size.
 Daily driver.
 My wife loves it.
 In the water summer 2019.
 Original working gauges and accessories.
 Complete cushions, mooring cover, custom roadworthy trailer.
-The boat has also been converted it a 12 Volt system, has dual batteries and a Perko switch.
+The boat has also been converted it a 12 Volt system, has dual batteries and a Perko switch plus a quick-flush attachment in the cooling system.
+All past upkeep performed by professionals with sensitivity to preservation of the boat's originality, including repaitning in 2019.
 Price reduced in October 2019!

 18 Feet 1937 Gar Wood Model 1800 Runabout